Prop Firm Review

 What are the FundedNext EA rules in 2026?

 FundedNext prohibits HFT and latency arbitrage.
 Copy trading is allowed but signal selling to others is not permitted.
-The Stellar model has news restrictions.
+On funded accounts, profit made around high-impact news counts for 40 percent.
 Standard EAs do not require pre-approval.

 Is EA trading allowed on FundedNext?